mrWh1te/Botmation/README.md

 This syntax is the most common in Botmation.
 A single higher-order sync function that provides customizing parameters with safe defaults, for composing an async function called a `BotAction`.
 Here, we manually `await` Puppeteer `Page`'s `reload()` method and pass in the higher-order `options` parameter, to customize the reload operation.

-The higher order parameters can be whatever you need them to be, on a function by function basis.
+The higher order parameters can be whatever you need them to be.
 They're typed as a spread array of `any`, so add more if you need more.
-Also, you are not limited to one higher-order sync function, you can stack them up, as high as you need!
-The possibilities are truly endless, but try to keep it simple & composable.
+Also, you are not limited to one higher-order sync function, so stack them up, as high as you need!
+The possibilities are truly endless, but try to keep it as simple as possible & composable too.

 Now what if you want to create a `BotAction` to handle a high-level task, like in an User-Story.
 This `BotAction` will need to run a bunch of other `BotAction`'s, in order to complete its task.
-For this, we use Composition to compose a new `BotAction` made from an assembly line of `BotAction`'s.
+For this complexity, we compose this `BotAction` with an `Assembly Line` of `BotAction`'s.

-Let's get started with a helpful example, a `login()` `BotAction` for a common scenario:
+Let's get started with a common scenario, a `login()` `BotAction` for a basic form:

 ```typescript
 const login = ({username, password}: {username: string, password: string}): BotAction =>